 Phi Phi Don before and after the tsunami:

-Addendum (Sept 25, 2013) : I’ve gone back to some old video of Phi Phi.
+Addendum: I’ve gone back to some old video of Phi Phi.
 This first one was shot in 2001 (my first time there).
 Sorry about the poor quality.
-You should however get an idea of what Phi Phi used to look like before the tsunami.
+You should however get an idea of what Phi Phi used to look and sound like (can you hear the sounds of nature?) before the tsunami.

 I went again in 2002.
 You can already see that it’s getting a bit busier than the previous year.